Engee documentation

 Yes

-# Check valve maximum pressure differential — pressure drop required to fully open the check valve
+# Check valve maximum pressure differential — the pressure drop required to fully open the check valve

 Details

-Maximum differential pressure of the damper check valve.
-This parameters sets the upper pressure limit to keep the system pressure realistic.
+Maximum pressure drop of the damper check valve.
+This parameter sets the upper pressure limit so that the system pressure remains realistic.

 Dependencies

-To use this parameter, select the Cylinder end cushioning parameters check box.
+To use this option, check the option box.
+Cylinder end cushioning.

 Default value